 - individual interviews with key staff to discuss career options and suitable subjects

-The curriculum for Years 10 and 11 has been devised to provide a flexible programme which supports the varying talents and aspirations of our students.
+At KS4, the curriculum has been devised to provide a flexible programme which supports the varying talents and aspirations of our students.
 Our aim is to ensure our students at the end of Year 11 have a firm educational foundation for their future career or further study.

-At Key Stage 4, all students follow a core GCSE curriculum that includes Religious Education, English, Mathematics, Science, ICT and PE.
-Additionally, students select three ‘Option’ choices from:
+All students follow a core GCSE curriculum that includes Religious Education, English, Mathematics, Science, ICT and core PE.

 In Year 11, the guidance programme is developed to allow all students to continue to make informed choices for their future careers and aspirations.

-At St Peter and St Paul we are able to offer an individualised Sixth Form Programme from a range of facilitating, academic and vocational courses.
-In Year 12, AS subjects have 5 hours of direct taught time, enabling students to develop skills and lay firm foundations for A2 study in Year 13.
+At St Peter and St Paul we are able to offer an individualised Sixth Form Programme from a range of facilitating, academic and applied courses.
+Each subject has 5 periods (50 mins each) of direct teaching time in Y12 and Y13.

 Subjects on offer to Sixth Form Students:

 Advanced Level GCE: Religious Studies, English Literature, Mathematics, Further Mathematics, Biology, Chemistry, Physics, Psychology, French, Spanish, German, History, Government and Politics

 BTec Level 3 Courses: Business Studies, Health and Social Care, ICT, Sport A Level 2 Vocational Pathway is provided to meet the needs of individual and groups of students.

 The opportunity to re-sit GCSEs in English and Mathematics is available to Sixth Formers.

 Through the Sixth Form we prepare many of our students for Higher Education.
 We aim to maintain our valuable links with Universities, including Oxford and Cambridge.